Eddevinc/files/Lab-WVD-Essentials/03-CREATE-APPLICATION-GROUP.md

    ![ws name.](media/a109.png)

-2. You will be directed towards the Windows Virtual Desktop(Hereafter referred as WVD) management window.
+2. You will be directed towards the Windows Virtual Desktop management window.

    ![ws name.](media/64.png)